 Managing the Project Finances

-The Finance section in the project will allow you to effectively plan the income and costs, record the actual payments and keep the financial flow of the project positive.
-Thanks to the visual graphics, you will see the deviations of the actual cash flow from the planned one and will be able to quickly resolve any arised problems.
+The Finance section in the project will allow you to effectively plan the income and costs, record the actual payments and keep the positive financial flow of the project.
+Thanks to the visual graphics, you will see the deviations of the actual cash flow from the planned one and will be able to quickly handle any arisen problems.

 The project cash flow is divided into financial categories, accounts (for example, vendors, executors), project stages, which allows you to more accurately track and analyze the financial performance of the project.

-Project income can be recorded in one of 2 ways:
+Project income can be recorded in one of two ways: